-Keith Kiyoshi Suzuka is a partner in the firm’s Business/Real Estate Practice Group.
+Keith Kiyoshi Suzuka is of counsel in the firm’s Business/Real Estate Practice Group.
 Having spent roughly half of his professional career in Hawaii and half in Tokyo, Japan (approximately 15 years), Keith brings a unique set of skills, experience and perspective in servicing our firm’s clients.

 - Hawaii, 1984

 - J.D.
 (1984) University of California, Hastings College of the Law